List of Public Eye episodes: Series 7 (1975)

-For the seventh and final series, the setting changed several times, moving from Eton to Walton, and ultimately to Chertsey midway during the series.
-This series operated around three loose story arcs as Marker moved onto another location, and as a result it also saw the departure of long running supporting character DS Percy Firbank when Marker relocates to Walton in the episode "How About It Frank?".
-In the same episode Ron Gash (Peter Childs) makes his first appearance, a former policeman and friend of Percy's, who runs a private investigation agency in the area and offers Frank a job with his agency at the end of the episode.
+For the seventh and final series, the setting changed several times, moving from Eton to Walton-on-Thames, and ultimately to Chertsey midway during the series.
+This series operated around three loose story arcs as Marker moved onto another location, and as a result it also saw the departure of long running supporting character D.I.
+Percy Firbank in "How About a Cup of Tea?", which also introduces Ron Gash (Peter Childs), a former policeman and friend of Percy's, who runs a private investigation agency.
+Marker would then relocate to Walton-on-Thames and partner with Gash in the episode "How About It, Frank?" before leaving the partnership in "What's to Become of Us?" and returning to solo inquiry work in Chertsey for the remainder of the show's run.
 Scheduling of this series was switched to Monday, and the transmission date for the last episode of the series "Unlucky For Some" was delayed for a week, due to it being postponed over Easter.
-Due to the series being produced out of sequence, the last episode that was produced and taped was "How About it Frank?" in late November 1974.
+Due to the series being produced out of sequence, the last episode that was produced and taped was "How About It, Frank?" in late November 1974.